 - View all the primary data and model results.
 A hierarchical structure is used in the configuration to find the requested information (data element).
 This hierarchical structure of so-called tree items is presented in a Treeview.
-With a set of viewers, the primary data, as well as the model logic, can be visualized. - Export into different data formats. - Store and retrieve the settings of the visualization of the primary data or model results in a desktop or the complete configurations with all calculation rules in/from a new configuration.
+With a set of viewers, the primary data, as well as the model logic, can be visualized. - Adapt or extend the model logic or the way to visualize data by initiating new cases, create new or edit existing expressions and classifications.
+Also, data can be exported in different data formats. - Store and retrieve the settings of the visualization of the primary data or model results in a desktop or the complete configurations with all calculation rules in/from a new configuration.